 While these averages are certainly not chump change (I don’t know many people who wouldn’t be glad to make an extra $216 a week for never leaving the house), it is at the star-diamond levels where we see the power of the team cycle bonus in action with the average star-diamond coach earning $109,225 and the highest achievers earning more than $3.5 million per year.

 Looking at the Beachbody coach income sheet as a whole, two things really stand out.
 Firstly, coaches who progress to the emerald rank are the ones who begin making more serious money.
 This is probably due to the fact that many coaches are “discount coaches” (people who use Shakeology and become coaches for the 25% discount), or that once the majority of people become emerald coaches they double down and begin to really work on their business.

 The second interesting thing is the huge disparities in earnings between coaches in general and even of the same rank.
+As I mentioned above, some people just joined up for the coach discount.
 This seems to indicate that when it comes to the Beachbody coach income (and as with most activities that involve human endeavor and effort), success will depend on your own motivation level and commitment.
 This is visibly demonstrated by the difference in earnings between lowest and highest paid coaches at each rank.
 For example, the lowest earning emerald coach made $12 for the whole year, while the highest earning emerald coach made $83,793.

 How Much do Beachbody Coaches Make? — Wrapping Up

 So there you have it.
 A comprehensive breakdown of Beachbody coach income and the Beachbody compensation plan.
 As you can see, for people who are motivated and committed, the program can be the key to huge financial and personal success.
 Those with less time to invest or who are less committed can still supplement their income quite nicely.